 LEFT

-The LEFT function is used to extract a specified number of characters from the left side of a text string.
-This function is commonly used when you want to retrieve a portion of text from a larger string.
+The LEFT function extracts a specified number of characters from the beginning of a text string.
+Use this function to retrieve a portion of text from the left side of a larger string.

 =LEFT(text